Car Insurance Verification: How It Works & Why It Matters

 Pincher's Pro Tip

 Keep a digital copy of your insurance card on your phone in addition to the paper version in your glove box.
-Most states legally accept digital proof, and it's harder to lose.
+Digital proof is now accepted in 49 states plus D.C., and it's harder to lose.
+See our guide on digital proof of car insurance to learn how to set it up.

 Trusted by Thousands